 "Go ahead, open it," he urged.
 So I did.

-And this is what he got me.
+And the shirt above is what he got me.

-This is a tee shirt.
+It is a tee shirt.

 A puke-green tee shirt featuring Pig Pen of Charlie Brown fame, on a snowboard.